 Sec 1.
 THE YOUTH FASTPITCH PROGRAM WILL BE DIVIDED INTO THE FOLLOWING DIVISIONS.
-A player's age on December 31, of the previous sanction year (which ends on July 31st) determines the age classification in which the player is eligible to participate.
-For example, a player who turns 11 on December 30th, 2019 must play 11U or older in the USSSA 2020 event year which began on August 1st, 2019.
+A player's age on December 31, of the previous sanction year (which ends on an August date immediately after the second full weekend in August to be specifically determined annually) determines the age classification in which the player is eligible to participate.
+For example, a player who turns 11 on December 30th, 2022 must play 11U or older in the USSSA 2023 event year which will begin on August 17, 2022.